May 18, 2017

 Because traffic officers must ensure a smooth and safe flow of traffic, their commands supersede other rules.
 So if you are told by an officer to pass a red light, you should trust him or her and do so.
 Never rush, and pay attention to what’s going on ahead of you.
 Bicyclists should also do what traffic officers tell them to do.

 As a pedestrian, cyclist or driver, it is crucial to obey and follow rules to keep New Yorkers safe.
 As one of the busiest cities in the world for pedestrians and drivers, extra precautions are necessary.
 Stay focused, and do not let your phone or other issues distract you when driving.
 And if you or a family member is involved in a vehicle or pedestrian accident call us today for a free consultation.
-We will analyze your case and explain you your legal rights.
+Our personal injury lawyers will analyze your case and explain you your legal rights.